Relaxation dynamics of a mobile impurity injected into a one-dimensional Bose gas: Time-evolution after a quench

 First, we study the dynamics by fixing the impurity mass and the coupling constant and varying its initial velocity.
 We start our analysis for not very heavy impurities.
 The relaxation process is slower for initially faster impurities, as shown in Fig.~\ref{fig2}.
 Furthermore, for sufficiently big initial momentum, the impurity velocity exhibits a characteristic minimum in time before increasing and reaching a constant stationary value \cite{knap2014quantum,Will_2023}.
 For even higher initial momenta, the velocity displays more complex non-monotonic behavior in time with appearance of additional local minima, as shown in the inset of Fig.~\ref{fig2}, with the tendency to develop the oscillations, see Sec.~\ref{sec:flutter}.

 The most striking effect is that the final impurity velocity takes a constant value $V_s$ at sufficiently big initial momenta and strongly deviates from the analytic prediction (\ref{eq:momentum}), see Fig.~\ref{fig2}.
 The depletion of the boson density in the vicinity of the impurity follows from \eq{eq:MFsolution}, but the final impurity velocity is not given by Eq.~(\ref{eq:momentum}) for a given $V_0$.
 The reason of this discrepancy lies in the fact that the analytic solution (\ref{eq:MFsolution}) does not take into account the emitted density waves \cite{atoms10010003}.
-The momentum (\ref{eq:momentum}) includes three terms: the momentum of the local hole, the impurity, and the contribution caused by the phase gradient that takes place over the whole system.
-We stress that all three contributions are perturbed by the density waves, and the total momentum is actually redistributed between the local hole, the impurity and the density waves.
+The momentum (\ref{eq:momentum}) includes three terms: the momentum of the local hole, of the impurity, and the contribution caused by the phase gradient that takes place over the whole system.
+We stress that all three contributions are perturbed by the density waves.
+In Fig.~\ref{fig1}, we show how the phase profile of the bosons is affected by the density waves.

 The underlying mechanism for the final impurity velocity saturation is the following.
 Increasing the initial impurity velocity, the momentum carried by the dispersive shock waves increases, while the final impurity velocity remains constant and locally the system remains in the very same stationary state for a large interval of initial velocities.
 In Fig.~\ref{fig2}, the impurity final velocity is constant within the numerical error for $10.5>V_0/v\geq2.5$.
 At $V_0=10.5v$, we observe a drop of approximately $2\%$ of $V_s$.